arsedler9/lfads-torch/README.md

 Note that for both training and validation data, `encod_data` may be the same as `recon_data`, but they can be different to allow prediction of held out neurons or time steps.

-Create a new configuration file for your dataset at `configs/datamodule/my_datamodule.yaml`:
+Create a new configuration file for your dataset (e.g. `configs/datamodule/my_datamodule.yaml`):
 ```
 _target_: lfads_torch.datamodules.BasicDataModule
 data_paths: